fluxninja/aperture/docs/content/reference/aperturectl/blueprints/generate/generate.md

       --insecure               Allow connection to controller running without TLS --kube                   Find controller in Kubernetes cluster, instead of connecting directly --kube-config string     Path to the Kubernetes cluster config.
-Defaults to '~/.kube/config' or $KUBECONFIG --name string            Name of the Aperture Blueprint to generate Aperture Policy resources for --no-validation          Do not validate values.yaml file
+Defaults to '~/.kube/config' or $KUBECONFIG --no-validation          Do not validate values.yaml file
       --no-yaml-modeline       Do not add YAML language server modeline to generated YAML files --output-dir string      Directory path where the generated Policy resources will be stored.
 If not provided, will use current directory
+      --overwrite              Overwrite existing output directory
+      --select-all             Select all blueprints
-      --overwrite              Overwrite existing output directory -s, --select-all             Apply all the generated Policies --skip-verify            Skip TLS certificate verification while connecting to controller --values-file string     Path to the values file for Blueprint's input
+      --skip-verify            Skip TLS certificate verification while connecting to controller --values-dir string      Directory path to the values file(s) --values-file string     Path to the values file
 ```

 ### Options inherited from parent commands